April 27, 2015

 There are also a number of long-term effects that smoking crack has been known to cause.
 Due to its strong effect on blood pressure and heart rate, individuals who smoke crack are at increased risk of damage to the blood vessels throughout the body, but particularly those in the brain and ears, which can lead to strokes, heart attacks, and even death.
 Smoking crack cocaine has also caused damage to the liver, kidneys, and lungs while putting individuals at risk for conditions like sexual dysfunction or damage to reproductive organs, malnutrition, respiratory failure, severe tooth decay, depression and other mood disturbances, disorientation, severe chest pains, hallucinations and psychosis, and much more.

-Getting Help for Crack Dependence at Ocean Breeze Recovery
+Crack Addiction Recovery at Ocean Breeze Recovery

-Treatment programs are a great ways for recovering addicts to foster a sense of fellowship and community with other individuals in recovery.
+Treatment programs are great ways for recovering addicts to foster a sense of fellowship and community with other individuals in recovery.
 The community of individuals in recovery is a key component to treatment of crack addiction as it provides a strong, extensive support network throughout the recovery process.
 There are also a number of 12-step and support groups such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), which provide individuals with a network of other experienced recovered addicts who can help those individuals in the process of rehabilitation come to terms with their addiction, work to overcome it, and sustain their sobriety.